 If you do get stopped at airport security because your implants set off an alarm, don’t worry.
 TSA agents will do a routine secondary screening with a hand-held scanner and then allow you to go on your trip.

 Is there anything else I should know for travel?

 Always wear your seat belt.
 In the first few weeks after your surgery, it may be hard to sit for long periods of time.
 If you take a long trip, we recommend stopping every couple of hours to walk.
 We also suggest using a stepstool to climb into SUVs or other vehicles that are higher than a regular car.

 Most scoliosis patients will gain 1 to 2 inches in height, but this will vary greatly based on your spine’s curve and your height.

 Will I experience constipation after spine surgery?

 Pain medicine sometimes causes constipation after spine surgery.
 Fortunately, most patients use prescription pain medications for less than a week after surgery.
 Regular walking and supportive medicine can help your stools become more regular.

 Your pharmacist or provider can help you choose the best medicine to help ease constipation.
 A few examples include docusate sodium (such as Colace®), MiraLAX®, senna, suppositories and milk of magnesia.
 You can find these at the drugstore.

 Is there anything I should know about tattoos or piercings?

-Within three months of your surgery date, do not get any new tattoos or piercings.
-Notify your nurse if any existing tattoos or piercings become infected during this three-month window.
+Don’t get any new tattoos or piercings for at least three months after surgery.
+Tell your nurse if any existing tattoos or piercings become infected during this three-month window.
 It’s best to wait one year from the date of surgery to get new piercings or tattoos.